EDF's Testing recommendations for perchlorate

-Perchlorate is an endocrine disruptor that impairs the normal functioning of the thyroid gland by interfering with the gland’s ability to use iodine from the diet, a critical element to making thyroid hormone.
-Thyroid hormone plays an important role in the body regulating metabolism and, most critically, fetal and infant brain development.
+Perchlorate is an endocrine disruptor that impairs the normal functioning of the thyroid gland by interfering with the gland’s ability to use iodine from the diet, a critical element to making two thyroid hormones.
+One of these thyroid hormones, thyroxine (T4), plays an important role in regulating metabolism and, most critically, fetal and infant brain development.
 The health risks posed by perchlorate are greater when pregnant women and young children do not consume sufficient iodine in the diet.

 Is perchlorate really in food?

 Yes.
 Although FDA does not currently test for perchlorate in the food sampled in its Total Diet Study (TDS), the agency has done so in the past: an exploratory survey of selected foods in 2004-2005 (27 foods and beverages including vegetables, fruits, milk, juices and fish) and all samples of TDS collected in 2005-2006 and 2008-2012.
-Based on its latest data, FDA underscored the ubiquitous nature of perchlorate.
-Based on the most recent round of testing, the Environmental Protection Agency (EPA) estimated that 88% of perchlorate exposure is from food.
+Based on its latest data on perchlorate, FDA underscored the ubiquitous nature of perchlorate.
+Based on this testing, the Environmental Protection Agency (EPA) estimated that 88% of perchlorate exposure is from food.

 Perchlorate enters the food supply through environmental contamination primarily resulting from use of hypochlorite bleach and contaminated drinking water.
 Perchlorate is a contaminant of hypochlorite bleach solution that with time decomposes to chlorate and perchlorate.
-Bleach is used as a common disinfectant for drinking water, to clean food contact materials, and to peel and wash vegetables.
+Bleach is used as a common disinfectant for drinking water, to clean food contact materials including processing equipment and containers, and to peel and wash vegetables.
 A second route for contamination is through food contact materials, primarily from dry-food plastic packaging.

 Is perchlorate still intentionally used in food contact materials?